adrianmrit/mom/README.md

 **⚠️Warning:**
 DO NOT PASS SENSITIVE INFORMATION AS PARAMETERS IN SCRIPTS.
-Scripts are stored in a file in the temporal directory of the system and is the job of the OS to delete it, however it is not guaranteed that when or if that would be the case.
+Scripts are stored in a file in the temporal directory of the system and is the job of the OS to delete it, however it is not guaranteed when or if that would be the case.
 So any sensitive argument passed could be persisted indefinitely.

 The `script` value inside a task will be executed in the command line (defaults to cmd in Windows